 It’s human nature to improve things.
 We strive to go faster, reach farther and do things better.
 Shooting is no exception.
-With the advancement of optics, we can challenge old limits by shooting farther, with higher precision, and if possible, at lower costs.
+With the advancement of optics, we can challenge old limits by shooting farther, with higher accuracy and precision, and if possible, at lower costs.

 Thanks to technological progress, long range shooting can now be done on a much smaller budget.
 In this article, I’ll be focusing on how to get a good long range scope on a budget.

 First let’s look at definition of long range shooting.
 For some, shooting beyond 300 yards counts as long range.
 Some other suggests longer range such as 500, 800 and 1,000 yards.
 Another popular definition states that long range shooting occurs when external factors such as wind, gravity, temperature, earth’s rotation, etc. becomes significant that one needs to adjust for accurate shots.

 Second, one must know what to look for in a long range scope.

 For people who don’t have time.
 Here’s the summary for my long range scope on a budget.